BME-MIT-IET/iet-hf-2023-iet-meg-nem-lattal/graphics/code-review-checklist.md

 that should be tested in addition?

 ## Readability
-- [ OK ] Is the code easy to understand?
+- [ ] Is the code easy to understand?
 Yes.
-[ OK ] Which parts were confusing to you and why?
+- [ ] Which parts were confusing to you and why?
 Too many classes.
-[ OK ] Can the readability of the code be improved by smaller methods?
+- [ ] Can the readability of the code be improved by smaller methods?
 Yes.
-[ OK ] Can the readability of the code be improved by different function, method or variable names?
+- [ ] Can the readability of the code be improved by different function, method or variable names?
 Maybe.
-[ OK ] Is the code located in the right file/folder/package?
+- [ ] Is the code located in the right file/folder/package?
 Yes.
 - [ ] Do you think certain methods should be restructured to have a more intuitive control flow?
+No.
 - [ ] Is the data flow understandable?
+Yes.
 - [ ] Are there redundant or outdated comments?
+No.
 - [ ] Could some comments convey the message
 better?
+Yes.
 - [ ] Would more comments make the code more understandable?
+Yes.
 - [ ] Could some comments be removed by making the code itself more readable?
+Yes.
 - [ ] Is there any commented-out code?
+No.